waichungo/res2source/README.md

 # res2source
-Convert files to c++ resource header file
+A tool for converting files to c++ resource header file